 from mymodule import my_function

-my_funcion function is now available to the rest of the program under the name
+my_function function is now available to the rest of the program under the name

 my_function, as if it was defined inside the file itself.
 So we can use it like this:

-In the same fashion, we can import multiple elements from a Python module.
+Similarly, we can import multiple elements from a Python module.
 To do so, use the following syntax:

 from mymodule import my_function, my_variable

 It’s up to you when to do what.
 Sometimes, you need a function so often that referencing the entire module each time looks messy.
 Other times, it’s better to import the module name because you need a lot of different functions from that same module.
-Another consideration might be that it’s more clear to the readers of your code where a specific function, variable, or class is from when you reference it by using the entire module name.
+Another consideration might be that it’s clearer to the readers of your code where a specific function, variable, or class is from when you reference it by using the entire module name.

 Wildcard imports (are bad practice)

-When a module has a lot of functions and other elements that you want to import, it can be tempting to import them all at once with a special
+When a module has a lot of functions and other elements you want to import, it can be tempting to import them all at once with a special

 from module import * syntax.
 To import everything from a module, we can use the following syntax: